earogov/ordset/ISSUES.md

 6. Override `contravariant` and `reversed` methods of `DefaultOrder` for `Bound` and `ExtendedBound`.

 `DefaultOrder` also extends `Hash`.
 We should return more precise type, that includes `Hash`, for  `contravariant` and `reversed` methods.

+7. [Closed] Provide `StrictSegmentSeq` subtype of segment sequence.

+It will allow distinguish lazy sequences (which need some additional computations to return segment or value) from strict ones, for instance, `TreapOrderedSet`, `ArrayOrderedSet`, etc.

+8. [Closed] Provide `strict` method for segment sequence.

+Method should convert lazy sequence into strict one with subtype `StrictSegmentSeq` (see issue 7).

+9. Further optimization of `strict` method of `AbstractLazyTreapSegmentSeq`.

+See docs for `ZSegmentSeqBuilder.strictZippedSeq`.